Matthew Stafford: 2021 season: Super Bowl LVI

-Playing in the NFC Championship for the first time in his career, Stafford and the Rams defeated the San Francisco 49ers by a score of 20–17.
+Playing in the NFC Championship Game for the first time in his career, Stafford and the Rams defeated the San Francisco 49ers by a score of 20–17.
 Despite being down 17–7 heading into the fourth quarter, Stafford managed to drive his team downfield culminating in a touchdown to his wide receiver Cooper Kupp, which cut the deficit to 17–14.
-After two more drives culminating in field goals, the Rams took the lead with 1:46 to go in the fourth quarter.
-The game was sealed when Jimmy Garoppolo tossed an interception to linebacker Travin Howard with the clock running out.
-The victory qualified the Rams for Super Bowl LVI, to be played in the Rams home stadium, SoFi Stadium.
-Stafford completed 31 out of 45 passes for 337 yards, two passing touchdowns, and an interception in the game.
+Two subsequent drives ended in field goals, with the Rams taking the lead with 1:46 to go in the fourth quarter.
+The game was sealed when Jimmy Garoppolo threw an interception to linebacker Travin Howard while being pressured by Aaron Donald.
+The victory qualified the Rams for Super Bowl LVI, to be played in the Rams' home stadium, SoFi Stadium.
+Stafford completed 31 of 45 passes for 337 yards, two touchdowns, and an interception in the game.

 Against the Cincinnati Bengals in Super Bowl LVI, Stafford and the Rams came away victorious on their home field with a final score of 23–20.
 Scoring started early in the first quarter thanks to a long drive that culminated in a Odell Beckham Jr. touchdown reception.
 The Bengals managed a field goal to make the score 7–3.
 Stafford then tossed another touchdown to wide receiver Cooper Kupp on the next possession to extend the lead to 13–3.
-On the first play of the second half, however, the Bengals retook the lead, 17–13.
+However, on the first play of the second half, the Bengals retook the lead, 17–13.
 After field goals by both teams, the Rams trailed by a score of 20–16 in the fourth quarter.
 Stafford orchestrated a drive in the final minutes that ended with another touchdown pass to Kupp to regain the lead at 23–20.
 Overall, Stafford completed 26 of his 40 pass attempts for 283 yards, three passing touchdowns, and two interceptions as he earned his first championship ring in his first season with the Rams.

 Stafford passed for the second-most yards in a single postseason with 1,188.
 He became the first quarterback since Eli Manning to lead a fourth-quarter comeback in a Conference Championship and a Super Bowl in the same playoff season.
-He became the first player in NFL history to pass for at least 6,000 yards and 50 touchdowns in the regular season and postseason combined all while leading a team to a Super Bowl victory in the same season.
+Stafford became the first player in NFL history to pass for at least 6,000 yards and 50 touchdowns in the regular season and postseason combined all while leading a team to a Super Bowl victory in the same season.
 He was ranked 27th by his fellow players on the NFL Top 100 Players of 2022.